snapsinazfs/snapsinazfs/README.md

  ## Goals

- Ideally, the goal is to create a .net 7.0+ application having feature parity with the version/commit of sanoid that the [dotnet-port-master](../tree/dotnet-port-master) branch is synced with.
+ Ideally, the goal is to create a .net 7.0+ application having at least feature parity with the version/commit of sanoid that the [dotnet-port-master](../tree/dotnet-port-master) branch is synced with.
 As of this writing, that is sanoid release 2.1.0 plus all sanoid master branch commits up to [jimsalterjrs/sanoid@55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0](https://github.com/jimsalterjrs/sanoid/commit/55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0)

+ I have been making various minor enhancements along the way, so far, especially in the area of configuration, to help make things more versatile and help keep configurations more logically organized, in a hierarchical fashion, which at least makes sense to me, since file systems are naturally hierarchical, and PERL sanoid already builds a hierarchical configuration from its flat configuration files.

+ #### Long-Term Goals

+ I intend to, at some point, implement some functionality that PERL sanoid/syncoid currently depends on external utilities for, such as sending snapshots to remote machines, as native calls within the application, using sockets, openssl, etc, as appropriate.
+Same goes for compression of send streams.

+ I also want to build Sanoid.net to eventually support running as a daemon, which could have various advantages, such as more consistent and reliable timestamps (since it will not depend on systemd timers to run) and anything else that having a long-running resident process may provide.

+ #### Long-Term Lofty Goals

+ I would love to, once Sanoid.net is stable, attempt to implement interaction with zfs via native calls through libzfs.
+This may or may not be easily achievable without *significant* additional work, to marshall all the various C++ constructs in zfs into the .net world.

+ I've already written a few basic P/Invoke methods to make calls directly to libc functions, to avoid spawning processes for equivalent commands, but zfs is a completely different beast.

  ## Compatibility With PERL-based sanoid

  Sanoid.net is intended to be at least mostly compatible with PERL-based sanoid.
-Invocations of Sanoid.net will accept the same arguments as PERL sanoid, and will behave the same, except for default timing settings (explained below) and logging output, which is via nlog.
+Invocations of Sanoid.net will accept the same arguments as PERL sanoid, and will behave largely the same, except for default timing settings (explained below) and logging output, which is via nlog.

- All settings are configurable by the end user and can be made to match PERL sanoid, if desired.
+ All settings are configurable by the end user, using json files, environment variables, command line switches, and ZFS cistom dataset properties (planned for future), and can be made to match PERL sanoid, if desired.

- Sanoid.net may also have additional capabilities which are not guaranteed to be available in PERL sanoid.
+ Sanoid.net will also have additional capabilities which are not guaranteed to be available in PERL sanoid.

  Thus, sanoid => Sanoid.net portability should be fairly seemless, but Sanoid.net => sanoid portability is only guaranteed if no Sanoid.net enhancements are used.

+ Sanoid.net is also planned to incorporate some functionality that PERL sanoid currently delegates to other utilities, where that functionality is either included in .net or where I get the motivation to do so.

  ## Project Organization

- I intend to organize the project differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to modify and extend.
+ I intend to organize the project differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to maintain, modify, and extend.

  Most significantly, I intend to separate the code into one or more common library projects, to help avoid code duplication and aid in organization.
+Currently, Sanoid.Common contains most of the core functionality, including configuration and the zfs command runner.

- Sanoid.net, Syncoid.net, and Findoid.net will, themselves, remain individual applications that can be invoked with identical commands and arguments as their PERL ancestors.
+ Sanoid.net, Syncoid.net, and Findoid.net will, themselves, remain individual applications that can be invoked with identical commands and arguments as their PERL ancestors, plus anything new Sanoid.net provides.

- **Configuration** for the applications will be a hiearchy of json files, with formal schemas included, that mirror and, where the motivation strikes, extend the existing configuration capabilities of PERL sanoid/syncoid.\
+ **Configuration** for the applications will be a hiearchy of json files, with formal schemas included, that mimic and, where the motivation strikes, extend the existing configuration capabilities of PERL sanoid/syncoid.\
- A command line argument will be provided that enables Sanoid.net to parse PERL sanoid's configuration files and convert them to Sanoid.net's json configuration format.
+ A command line argument will be provided that enables Sanoid.net to parse PERL sanoid's configuration files and convert them to Sanoid.net's json configuration format.\
+ Sanoid.net will NOT take action using PERL sanoid's configuration files *except* to convert those files to Sanoid.net's json format.
+Invoking Sanoid.net with the command line switch to convert PERL sanoid configuration will not take snapshots or prune existing snapshots, and will behave as if --dry-run was specified.

  My intention is to keep the project/solution easily useable from both Visual Studio 2022+ on Windows as well as vscode on Linux (I will be using both environments to develop it).
 As I use ReSharper on Visual Studio in